ChangWynn/CV/README.md

 Playboy Club/Metropolitan Mayfair - *London, UK*

   - Supervised and supported dealers with accurate payouts, optimising game pace and ensuring customer satisfaction.
-  - Developed a meticulous eye for detail and honed analytical thinking skills to supervise casino games, ensuring strict compliance with rules and procedures to maintain a fair and secure gaming environment.
+  - Developed a meticulous eye for detail and honed analytical thinking skills to supervise casino games and ensure strict compliance with rules and procedures.
-  - Demonstrated excellent communication skills in collaborating with the management team, reporting relevant gaming activities and providing valuable insights to facilitate decision-making and maintain transparency.
+  - Demonstrated excellent communication skills in collaborating with the management team, providing valuable insights to facilitate decision-making and maintain transparency.

 <!--     - Demonstrated strong problem-solving abilities in creating and sharing a method to rapidly calculate a Baccarat's 225 to 1 payout, building confidence in dealer's skills. -->
 <!--     - Collaborated with the surveillance team to investigate and resolve disputes or disruptions, ensuring a seamless and safe gaming experience. -->